jaantollander/Principles-of-Algorithmic-Techniques/assignment2/assignment2.md

 ---

-The solution for the lecture hall allocation is given by *interval scheduling*.
+The solution for the lecture hall allocation is given by *interval scheduling*. [@algorithm_design, ch.
+4.1]

 - https://en.wikipedia.org/wiki/Interval_scheduling